Blog

 Below are brief descriptions of how these institutions have partnered with CDI and some excerpts from The Chronicle about the impact leaders at these institutions have been seeing:

-• The City University of New York: In 2025, CDI announced a deep system-wide partnership with CUNY's 26 campuses to infuse dialogue across the CUNY System.
-The partnership has included CDI running a two-day leadership summit from leaders across the system, professional development for faculty, staff, and student leaders, and CDI's Perspectives online learning program for students across the system.
+• The City University of New York: In 2025, CDI launched a multi-year, system-wide partnership with CUNY's 26 campuses, and more than 240,000 students.
+The collaboration included a two-day leadership summit, professional development for faculty, staff, and student leaders, and CDI’s flagship blended learning program, Perspectives, for students throughout the system.
 In reflecting on the partnership, Rachel Stephenson, Chief Transformation Officer at CUNY shared, “CUNY is one of the most diverse institutions of higher education in the country.
 Members of our community represent all possible perspectives, so many different lived experiences, so many different viewpoints.
 And this is an initiative that is really helping us to articulate shared goals.”
-Learn more about CUNY leaders' experience with CDI in this brief video.

-• Franklin & Marshall: CDI has partnered with Franklin & Marshall since 2024, rolling out its online learning program Perspectives to all incoming students through orientation, as well as providing it to student leaders, residence advisors, staff, and faculty.
+• Franklin & Marshall: Since 2024, Franklin & Marshall has partnered with CDI to introduce Perspectives to all incoming students during orientation, as well as to student leaders, residence advisors, staff, and faculty. .
 Drew Stelljes, Vice President for Student Affairs at Franklin & Marshall shared, “We felt that it worked pretty well in having prevention and education talks around everything from conflict mediation to intercultural conversations, interfaith conversations.”
-Learn more about Franklin & Marshall's experience with CDI in this brief video.

 Share: